dynverse/dynbenchmark_results/02-metrics/03-aggregation/README.md

     datasets in our evaluation study does not necessarily correlate with the importance of the trajectory type.

-We therefore designed an aggregation scheme which prevents that these biases would influence the final ranking.
+We designed an aggregation scheme which tries to prevent these biases from influencing the ranking of the methods.

 The difficulty of a dataset can easily have an impact on how much weight the dataset gets in an overall ranking.
 We illustrate this with a simple